jazzband/django-axes/docs/2_installation.rst

 Axes is now functional with the default settings and is saving user attempts into your database and locking users out if they exceed the maximum attempts.

-You should use the ``python manage.py check`` command to verify the correct configuration in both development, staging, and production environments.
+You should use the ``python manage.py check`` command to verify the correct configuration in development, staging, and production environments.
 It is probably best to use this step as part of your regular CI workflows to verify that your project is not misconfigured.